Blockstream/satellite/doc/sdr.md

 blocksat-cli deps install
 ```

-> NOTE: This command assumes and has been tested with Ubuntu 18.04 and
+> NOTE: This command supports Ubuntu and Fedora.
+Please adapt if necessary in
-> Fedora 31.
-Please adapt if necessary in case you are using another Linux
+> case you are using another Linux distribution.
-> distribution or version.

 If you prefer to build all software components manually, please refer to the
 [manual installation section](#manual-installation-of-sdr-software).